News and Professional Development Activities

 An Upstream Battle: John Parker's Personal War on Slavery, brings to life the exciting true story of John Parker, an African American businessman who helped hundreds of runaway slaves cross the Ohio River to freedom.
 Well known in southern Ohio during his lifetime, Parker's contribution to American history was all but lost for more than a hundred years.
 Now this inspiring story, based on Parker's autobiography, is available in a form suitable for young readers.

 An Upstream Battle is currently available on Amazon ($2.99/ebook, $9.99/paperback), but the ebook will be available for free May 15-19.
-You can find this offer on the Amazon website by typing "An Upstream Battle: John Parker" into the search field or by clicking here.
+You can find this offer on the Amazon website by typing "An Upstream Battle: John Parker" into the search field or by clicking .

 Additional curriculum materials related to An Upstream Battle are in development and a teacher's discount (20% off the list price) will be offered over the summer.
-Questions or comments about this offer or to request information about additional promotional offers may be addressed to Anne Stanton at anneaugusta1@gmail.com.
+Questions or comments about this offer or to request information about additional promotional offers may be addressed to Anne Stanton at .

 An Upstream Battle: John Parker's Personal War on Slavery